content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

-SetVersionsHref sets VersionsHref field to given value.

-### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-HasVersionsHref returns a boolean if a field has been set.

-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

 ### GetPulpLastUpdated